Unlocking the benefits of SEIS and EIS: a guide for startups

 What is the Enterprise Investment Scheme (EIS)?

-EIS is for more developed, growth-stage startups – companies up to seven years old with fewer than 250 employees and gross assets under £15 million.
+EIS is for more developed, growth-stage startups.
+From 6 April 2026, the scheme covers companies up to seven years old with fewer than 250 full-time employees (500 for knowledge-intensive companies) and gross assets under £30 million before investment³.

-You can raise up to £12 million in total through EIS (capped at £5 million per year).
+You can raise up to £24 million in total through EIS (up to £10 million per year), with higher limits for knowledge-intensive companies (KICs): up to £40 million lifetime and £20 million annually.
 Investors benefit from:

-• 30% income tax relief on investments up to £1 million per year (or £2 million for knowledge-intensive companies)
+• 30% income tax relief on investments up to £1 million per year (or £2 million if at least £1 million is invested in KICs)

 • No CGT on share gains held for at least three years